Dennish90/JustBreathePreview/README.md

 ## Why I'm building this

 I was curious to dive deeper into frontend development and understand how to build an actual app from the ground up.
-As someone focused on becoming better at fullstack development, I wanted to explore the mobile side of things — including animations, audio handling, state management, and responsive UI.
+As someone focused on becoming better at fullstack development, I wanted to explore the mobile side of things.
+Including animations, audio handling, state management, and responsive UI.

 But more than that, I was tired of switching between multiple apps just to get the breathing exercises I wanted.
 Most existing apps are too rigid.
 They don't let you **tweak the flow**, **adjust the rhythm**, or **finetune the transitions**.